fishhack66/PAL-1-Stuff/Utilities/README.md

 Lew Edwards' classic from First Book of KIM, again with just a few additions.
 The opportunity to break out in case zero page locations did not get set, and some info, we also added.

 ### Register Print
-My first go at making something useful.
+My first go at making something useful in 6502 assembly language.
 Not pretty, but it quite small and works.
 Loads at $1000  :^)

 ***
 Thoughts: